 In cases when we use external websites provided by other organisations such as Twitter or Facebook, then we would ask you to consult their organisational privacy policies too.

-6. Retaining your information
+6. Retaining and sharing your personal data

 - The date of issue of a disclosure

 - The position for which the disclosure was requested

 - The unique reference number of the disclosure

 - The details of the recruitment decision taken